thunderer/Shortcode/README.md

 [shortcode argument="value"]content[/shortcode]
 ```

-All those variants (and many more, see the tests) are supported by this library.
+All those variants (and many more, see the tests) are supported.

 ## Requirements

-No required dependencies, only PHP >=5.3
+No required dependencies, only PHP >=5.4

+> PHP 5.3 is marked as minimal version in Composer, but it won't work because parsing mechanism relies on passing context of $this into closures (calling object methods inside them).
+This can be fixed, but since PHP 5.3 has already reached its EOL months ago I really advise you to upgrade to latest stable version.
+There are many performance improvements and new features that are extremely useful.

 ## Installation